“Buy land. They ain’t makin’ any more of the stuff.” ~Will Rogers

-Those scheming a city-break would do well to acquire their land as soon as possible.
+Those scheming a city-break would do well to buy rural land as soon as possible.
 Diminishing supply and increasing demand are pumping prices of the most desirable country property.
 While stratospheric city prices max out their markets, rural prices are still refreshingly low—but are moving upward, especially in areas within commuting distance to collar county workplaces.

 In country-chic places, prices are moving as fast as leaves in a tornado.
 Ron Powers, in Far From Home: Life and Loss in Two American Towns shows how dollar-burdened buyers such as Henry Kissinger have disfranchised natives from Kent, a small town in northwestern Connecticut.

 Wily Will’s wry observation quoted above was made more than sixty years ago.
 (Many of Will’s observations were wry.
 Some were pure corn.
 Few were whole wheat.)
 Not only is there a finite amount of land, but quality rural property is also disappearing as fast as ice cream at an August picnic.
 Cropland, pastures, woods, and civil war battlefields have been targeted for or are already becoming roads, shopping centers, office buildings, factories, airports, and theme parks.
 Penturbia replaced suburbia as the home choice of Americans in the 1970s.
 In the first half of this decade, 1.6 million Americans moved from urban to rural places.
 All of the big cities but New York City are losing population while three-quarters of all rural counties are gaining.

 Demand for rural homes is accelerating due to both urban conditions and rural opportunities.
 The quest for ideal life in the information-overload age finds many Americans desperate for basic peace and safety for themselves and their families.
 Public school conditions have made homeschooling widely utilized.
 Cities have become unmanageable.
 Even weather seems to be signaling change.
 Natural and manmade disasters are reported ad nauseam by mainstream media.
 Each earthquake, fire, riot, bombing, murder, or rape heads more wagons for the hills.